thelastknightahk/react-native-take-home-challenge/README.md

 - UI should look like as figma for both android & ios
 - Using [react native navigation](https://reactnavigation.org/) for pop up modal
-- Implementing Authentication flow (api doesn't require authentication but you can include authentication header for simple demonstration)
 - Using [react query](https://tanstack.com/query/latest/docs/react/overview)
 - Using React hooks
 - Using TypeScript